UniExeterRSE/LISA/README.md

     ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
     │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    ├── modeling         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   ├── predict_model.py
+    │   ├── predict.py
-    │   └── train_model.py
+    │   └── logistic_regression.py
     │
     └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py